DEREK SAYER, PhD, FRSC

 American Surreal.
 Ex situ symposium, Anthropology Department, University of Texas at Austin, 9 April 2014.

 Surreal(ist) Prague.
-Prague as Represented Space, Universität Regensburg, May 2011.
+Prague as Represented Space conference, Universität Regensburg, May 2011.

 The Absent Center: Czech Avant-gardes and the Canons of Forgetting.
-Inhabited Ruins: Textures of Central Europe in Historical Perspective, Lancaster University, May 2010.
+Inhabited Ruins: Textures of Central Europe in Historical Perspective conference, Lancaster University, May 2010.

 Ceci n’est-pas un con: Duchamp, Lacan and L’Origine du monde.
-Marcel Duchamp et l’érotisme, Université d’Orléans, December 2005.
+Marcel Duchamp et l’érotisme conference, Université d’Orléans, December 2005.

 Great Arches Viewed from the Coasts of Bohemia.
-American Anthropology Association annual meetings, Chicago, November 2003.
+American Anthropology Association annual conference, Chicago, November 2003.

 Surrealities.
-Los Angeles County Museum of Art symposium Exhibiting Central European Modernism at University of California—Los Angeles, June 1999.
+Los Angeles County Museum of Art symposium Exhibiting Central European Modernism, University of California—Los Angeles, June 1999.

 Contemporaneities.
-State, Colony, Empire, Saint Peter’s College, Oxford University, March 1997.
+State, Colony, Empire conference, Saint Peter’s College, Oxford University, March 1997.

 From the Body Politic to the National Interest: Reflections on The Great Arch.
-With Philip Corrigan.
-Mellon Symposium on Historical Anthropology, California Institute of Technology, Pasadena, May 1987.
+Mellon Symposium on Historical Anthropology, Culture and Colonialism: Deployments of Power and Resistance, California Institute of Technology, Pasadena, May 1987.

 I have also given invited talks at the universities of Birmingham, Bradford, British Columbia, Calgary, California–San Diego, Chicago, East Anglia, Goethe-Universität Frankfurt am Main, Harvard, Hull, Illinois–Chicago, Johns Hopkins, Kent, Leeds, London (Institute of Education), London School of Economics, Manchester, New School for Social Research, New York University, North Carolina–Chapel Hill, Northwestern, Ontario Institute for Studies in Education, Oxford, Toronto, and Warwick.